 I am a 6th year Societal Computing PhD student in the School of Computer Science at Carnegie Mellon University, advised by Lujo Bauer.
 I am a member of CyLab, the security and privacy institute at CMU.

-My research focuses on problems at the intersection of machine learning, security, and cyber-physical systems.
-Currently, I am investigating novel techniques for ML-based anomaly detection in industrial control systems (NDSS '24, ESORICS '22).
-Some of my past research projects include (i) client-side, ML-based detection of DOM-XSS vulnerabilities (WWW '21) and (ii) attacks and defenses for multi-party federated learning systems (TPDS '21, RAID '20).
+My research interests are at the intersection of security, machine learning, and cyber-physical systems.
+My PhD thesis focuses on novel approaches for ML-based anomaly detection in industrial control systems (NDSS '24, ESORICS '22).
+My prior research projects include: (i) client-side, ML-based detection of DOM-XSS vulnerabilities (WWW '21) and (ii) attacks and defenses for multi-party federated learning systems (TPDS '21, RAID '20).

-I finished my M.Sc. in computer science in 2018 at the University of British Columbia, where I was a member of the Networks, Systems and Security (Systopia) Lab.
+I finished my M.Sc. in computer science in 2018 at the University of British Columbia, as a member of the Networks, Systems and Security (Systopia) Lab.
 I built systems for private and secure multi-party machine learning with Ivan Beschastnikh, to whom I owe a great deal.

-I finished my B.A.Sc. in Systems Design Engineering in 2016 at the University of Waterloo, with multiple internships spanning a wide variety of projects: from developing bio-informatics research tools to building large-scale, online machine-learning infrastructure at LinkedIn.
+I finished my B.A.Sc. in Systems Design Engineering in 2016 at the University of Waterloo, with multiple internships spanning a variety of projects: from developing tools for bio-informatics research to building online machine-learning infrastructure at LinkedIn.

 I currently maintain the Security and Privacy Conference Deadlines webpage.